nanohard/gotime/README.md

 Upon starting the program you will be required to type in the name of a project.
 Navigate to the right and press Ctrl-A to add a task, and do the same to create and start an entry.
 Press Ctrl-S to save the entry.

 ## Controls
-* **Ctrl-A**: Adds an item to the current view.
+* **Ctrl-A**: Add an item to the current view.
 If in the entries view it will "start" an Entry.
 This will create a timestamp of the current time and create an entry in the database.
 At this point you may type notes into the Entry's details.
 Press Ctrl-S to stop and save the Entry.
 * **Ctrl-S**: Save the text you have written in the output box, whether for an Entry's details or a description for a Project or Task.
 For an Entry this will save the details you have written and stop the timer.
 * **Ctrl-D**: Add a description to a Project or Task.
 * **Ctrl-R**: Remove an Entry, Task, or Project.
 Removing a Project or Task will also remove all of its children.